akinsete/akinsete.github.io/_posts/2016-09-01-firebase-app-to-app-notification-for-android.md

 {% endhighlight %}

 And that's all.
-We can now make an app to app notification using firebase without having a server backend.
+We can now make an app to app notification using firebase without implementing a server backend.

 I hope this is useful if you have any issues at all please feel free to drop a comment.

+Cheers
+Happy coding.